MARCOpo1o/visualize_neural_net/README.md

 ![Visualization](images/2dc_.png)

 ## Introduction
-This project showcases what each layer of neurons is highlighting in a convolutional neural network (CNN).
+Project ID: `NSF DRL-2314156` This project showcases what each layer of neurons is highlighting in a convolutional neural network (CNN).
 The aim is to display the effects of deeper feature map layers on the output.

 ## Motivation
 Sponsored by the National Science Foundation (NSF), this project is part of a 3-year initiative to bring AI education to underrepresented high schools in Tennessee.
-By helping students understand how neural networks work, we hope to spark their interest in math and computer science.
+The project is done by Professor Pengyu Hong (Brandeis University) and his research group.
+We hope to use this visualization tool to spark interests in coding and linear algebra within those students.
+I work on the visualization of Convolutional Neural Network and will be used for teaching.

 ## How to Use
 Visit the [live demo](https://marcopo1o.github.io/visualize_neural_net/) and draw a digit on the canvas.
 The network will then show you the activation of each layer of neurons.